 Switching to decaff tea and coffee will help to stop you laying awake at night.
 I have actually made the switch and I am seeing a difference in my sleep, which is a huge relief.

 What are your top tips for getting a better nights sleep?
+Have you heard of the #CleanSleepingGuru campaign before this post?

 *This post was written in collaboration with BedGuru who kindly sent me a fitness and sleep tracker in return for writing this.
 All tips in this post are my own, and I have written this post myself.